GradienceTeam/themeswitcher/README.md

 Automatically change the GTK theme to dark variant when Night Light activates.

+## Theme compatibility

 Your theme must have a `-dark` variant, e.g. `Adwaita` and `Adwaita-dark`.

+These themes have been tested and work:

+- Adwaita
+- Arc
+- HighContrast
+- Materia
+- Yaru

 ## Command line installation